wannabeOG/ExpertNet-Pytorch/README.md

 **Another key caveat** is that in all these trained models that are derived from the Alexnet architecture, only the last two convolutional layers and the classification layers are being trained.
 The rest of the layers are frozen and hence are not trained and the results are reported for this setting

-The present `test_models.py` is written assuming that your system can handle all the tasks in the full seqeunce.
-Please make the necessary changes to make the testing procedure compatible with your compuatational requirements.
+The present `test_models.py` is written assuming that your system can handle all the tasks in the full sequence.
+Please make the necessary changes to make the testing procedure compatible with your computational requirements.

 The results reported are for this particular setting [Number of epochs used for training: 15]:

 **Input_Task_Number**: The task that was fed to the model\
-**Model_activated**: The model that was identifed for this task.
+**Model_activated**: The model that was identified for this task.
 The correct model was identified in these cases\
 **Accuracy**: Has been rounded to the nearest two decimals [number of right labels identfied]